archivesspace/archivesspace/API.md

 	Integer accession_id -- The accession ID to update

-	false <request body> -- The accession data to update
+	JSONModel(:accession) <request body> -- The accession data to update

 	Integer repo_id -- The Repository ID -- The Repository must exist